 We are aware of some minor rendering and performance issues on other browsers such as Firefox.
 We don't support Internet Explorer.

-You can launch multiple projects at the same time by simply having multiple tabs or browser windows open.
-From the “Open Project” screen, you can right-click on project names and select “Open in new tab.”
+You can view and work on multiple projects at the same time by simply having multiple tabs or browser windows open.
+From thescreen, you can right-click on project names and open them in new tabs or windows.

 You can run OpenRefine by double-clicking